ghc-proposals/ghc-proposals/proposals/0000-splitting-out-stable-interfaces-from-th.rst

 ^^^^^^^^^^^^^^^^^^^^^^^
 Our strategy is informed by the classes of usages of ``template-haskell`` found in the ecosystem.
 We can divide users as follows:

-* (A) Quote-and-splice clients: These users use only splices, quotes, ``DeriveLift`` or quasiquotes.
+* (\A) Quote-and-splice clients: These users use only splices, quotes, ``DeriveLift`` or quasiquotes.
 These users might not even need to import the ``template-haskell`` library.
-* (B) Syntax-construction clients.
+* (\B) Syntax-construction clients.
 These users construct Template Haskell syntax trees either directly through its constructors, or indirectly through the smart-constructors exported by ``Language.Haskell.TH.Lib``.
-* (C) Reification clients.
+* (\C) Reification clients.
 These users, notably various forms of deriving, use reification to interrogate the program.
 Reification currently returns Template Haskell ASTs.
-* (D) Syntax-analysis clients.
+* (\D) Syntax-analysis clients.
 Some clients pattern match on Template Haskell syntax tree datatypes.

 These diverse usages of the library lead to diverse levels of breakage when a new major version of ``template-haskell`` comes out.
 We can rank them from (A) with the least breakage to (D) with the most.
 For instance, the ``uuid`` library, which just depends on ``template-haskell`` in order to provide a derived ``Lift`` instance (a type (A) client), in all likelyhood would only need to bump its upper-bound on the library.
-On the other-hand ``th-desugar``, which pattern matches on the entire syntax tree (a type (D) client), would have to make code changes on most releases of the library.
+On the other hand ``th-desugar``, which pattern matches on the entire syntax tree (a type (D) client), would have to make code changes on most releases of the library.

 Type (A) users are already using interfaces which are quite stable.
 Yet, they have to update their upper bounds whenever they want to be compatible with a new major version of GHC.
 The first concrete step in our strategy is to publish package that provide these stable APIs.
 We will return to the benefits of this in the next section.